 Chapter 14 - Climate Change Risk

-This chapter provides an assessment of the vulnerability of the project to potential impacts from climate change.
-It also details the features of the project that have been included to specifically address climate change impacts.
+This chapter provides an assessment of the vulnerability of the proposal to potential impacts from climate change.
+It also details the features of the proposal that have been included to specifically address climate change impacts.

 Chapter 15 - Flooding and Hydrology